Are you sabotaging your success?

-I was so envious, I convinced myself they had it easy.
+I was so envious of the bloggers who reached millions of followers and landed 6-figures deals to work with my fave beauty brands, I convinced myself they had it easy.
 They probably had rich parents who paid their rent and tech boyfriends who helped them out with photos and videos…

 I didn’t have all that money.
 Or a boyfriend willing to double up as a photographer.
 There was no chance for me to ever reach their league.

-Envy and victim-playing were my flavours of self-sabotage, the excuses I told myself to avoid doing the hard work that would make me achieve my goals.
+Envy and victim-playing were my flavours of self-sabotage, the excuses I told myself to avoid facing my fear of visibility, doing live videos, and putting myself out there in a bigger way.

 If you don’t nip them in the bud, these excuses become your truth and sabotage your success.

-How do you stop that happening and achieve the success you deserve?
-Here are the 7 most common ways you’re sabotaging yourself and how to overcome them:
+How do you stop that from happening and achieve the success you deserve?
+Here are the 7 most common ways you’re sabotaging your success and how to overcome them:

 What if I told you that envy doesn’t have to be a negative emotion?